 The sandy plateau is perfect to spot little critters and rays can be found while collecting golf balls.
-The sand channels and big hard coral formations alternatively fill form the steep drop off.
+The sand channels and big hard coral formations alternatively form the steep drop off.

 Perfect place to work on some sponge identification: all types of sponges cover the slope.

 On the plateau, the rubble has some big coral heads: a nursery for juvenile fish.